ideahacks/mugs/README.md

 MIGS (MongoDB in Google Sheets) performs CRUD operations on a MongoDB database, using information from spreadsheets in Google Sheets.

+IDEA Hacks uses MIGS to interface with the parts database.
+Since we run a hardware hackathon, we lend out parts for teams to use.

 ## Developing

 Run `npm install` to get started.